triller11/ReactorLuaModified/README.md

 ***Description:***

 The following list shows the features of the program:
-- Control up to 32 Turbines (per Reactor)
+- Control up to 180 Turbines + Multiple Reactors (Tested with 384 Turbines and 16 Reactors on FTB Rev 3.4)
-- Supports multiple languages (currently English and German)
 - Automatic and manual Control of Reactor and attached Turbines
 - Energy-based automatic Control
     - Switches Reactor and Turbines on/off if energy level is low/high